rogermasclans/measuring_the_commercial_potential_of_science/README.md

 The repository includes code for training models and generating predictions within containerized environments.
 This approach is particularly beneficial for handling large datasets or training multiple models simultaneously.

-For users who find container management challenging, we've also provided a simplified notebook version that can be easily used, for instance, via Google Colab.
+For users who find container management challenging, we've also provided simplified notebook versions that can be easily used, for instance, via Google Colab.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/rogermasclans/measuring_the_commercial_potential_of_science/blob/main/science_compot_train_and_preds.ipynb)